-- an electricity distribution yard that would manage buildings and sensitive activities near electricity distribution corridors. - Management of noise sensitive activities near the rail corridor and state highways - primarily through acoustic requirements for habitable rooms (these rules are found in the NOISE chapter).
+- " an electricity distribution yard that would manage buildings and sensitive activities near electricity distribution corridors. - Management of noise sensitive activities near the rail corridor and state highways - primarily through acoustic requirements for habitable rooms (these rules are found in the NOISE chapter).

-Summary of the Part A new rules (general infrastructure) being considered:
+Summary of the new rules:

-Permitted Activities that would not require a resource consent:
+Permitted Activities that will not require a resource consent:

-- Operation, maintenance and removal of infrastructure (including any existing ancillary vehicle access tracks) both within, or outside an overlay, where standards are complied with. - Upgrading of infrastructure, excluding transmission lines over 110kV and roads, outside overlays (where standards are complied with). - Upgrading of infrastructure, other than roads, within / on overlays (where standards are met). - Walkways, cycleways and shared paths on public land other than roads (such as in a reserve) and standards are complied with. - New or extensions to vehicle tracks ancillary to infrastructure, outside of any overlay (where standards are complied with). - Limited types of infrastructure in the natural hazard overlay or coastal natural hazard overlay where standards are complied with.
+- Maintenance and repair and removal of infrastructure both within, or outside an overlay, where standards are complied with. - Upgrading of infrastructure, excluding transmission lines over 110kV, outside overlays (where standards are complied • with). - Limited types of infrastructure (either new or upgrades) in the natural hazard overlay or coastal natural hazard overlay where standards are complied with. - New infrastructure within existing buildings, and on or within existing bridges and structures across rivers (subject to standards).

-- Infrastructure within existing buildings, and on or within existing bridges and structures across streams (subject to standards). - Underground infrastructure, excluding transmission lines over 110kV outside an overlay (subject to standards). - Community irrigation and stock water races (subject to standards). - Customer connection lines outside of any overlay where standards are complied with. - Cabinets and electric vehicle charging stations outside any overlay (subject to standards). - Infrastructure involving radiofrequency fields and electric and magnetic fields where standards are complied with. - Telecommunication poles, outside any overlay where standards are complied with. - Antenna attached to a building, outside any overlay where standards are complied with.
+- New underground infrastructure, excluding transmission lines over 110kV outside an overlay (subject to standards). - New community irrigation and stock water races (subject to standards). - Customer connection lines outside of any overlay (where standards are complied with). - Cabinets and electric vehicle charging stations outside any overlay (subject to standards). - Telecommunication poles, outside any overlay (where standards are complied with). - Antenna attached to a building, outside any overlay (where standards are complied with).

-- Temporary infrastructure and temporary electricity generators and self-contained power units outside any overlay where standards are complied with. - Construction of a building or additions or alterations to an existing building for use by a sensitive activity located within a transport corridor where standards are complied with. - New infrastructure not otherwise provided for or subject to any other rule where standards are complied with. - Transport network support infrastructure where standards are complied with. - Vehicle crossings onto roads where standards are complied with. - Recorders to measure the flows and levels of lakes and rivers where standards are complied with. - Meteorological activities, extreme adverse weather devices and air and marine navigation aids outside any overlay where standards are complied with.
+- Temporary infrastructure, temporary electricity generators and self-contained power units, outside any overlay (where standards are complied with). - New transformers, substations, switching stations and ancillary buildings for the electricity network. - New infrastructure not otherwise provided for or subject to any other rule (where standards are complied with). - Recorders to measure the flows and levels of lakes and rivers (where standards are complied with). - Meteorological activities, extreme adverse weather devices and air and marine navigation aids, outside any overlay (where standards are complied with).